Division by zero in common meadows: Concluding Remarks

 This rather simple equivalence appears to be a congruence with respect to the common meadow signature $\Sigma_{\md,\bot}$ when adopting natural definitions:

-In~\cite{BP14} we prove that the initial common meadow is isomorphic to the initial algebra of fracpairs over the integers $\Int$.
-Moreover, we prove that the initial algebra of fracpairs over $\Int$ constitutes a homomorphic pre-image of the common meadow $\Rat_\bot$, and we define ``rational fracpairs'' over $\Int$ that constitute an initial algebra that is isomorphic to $\Rat_\bot$.
+In~\cite{BP14} we prove that the initial common meadow is isomorphic to the initial algebra of fracpairs over the integers $\Int$.\footnote{ It should be mentioned that $\Mda$ as presented in~\cite{BP14} differs from the current version, as explained in Footnote~\ref{vn} (page~\pageref{pagekey}).
+However, this makes no difference for the isomorphism result mentioned: with both versions of $\Mda$ it easily follows that for every closed term $p$ over $\Sigma_f$, $0.p=0$, which is the essential property.} Moreover, we prove that the initial algebra of fracpairs over $\Int$ constitutes a homomorphic pre-image of the common meadow $\Rat_\bot$, and we define ``rational fracpairs'' over $\Int$ that constitute an initial algebra that is isomorphic to $\Rat_\bot$.
 Finally, we consider some term rewriting issues for meadows.

 These results reinforce our idea that common meadows can be used in the development of alternative foundations of elementary (educational) mathematics from a perspective of abstract datatypes, term rewriting and mathematical logic.